-To illustrate, two qualitative systematic reviews (Ramakrishnan, 2013; von Hofsten, 2013) failed to show a definitive reduction in complications or definitive improvement in outcomes.
-Their conclusions may reflect the inability to carry out more definitive studies rather than a lack of efficacy, per se.
-The individual primary studies lacked the power to identify a statistically meaningful effect of stereotactic navigation added to endoscopic sinus surgery, if one existed.
+Two qualitative systematic reviews (Ramakrishnan, 2013; von Hofsten, 2013) failed to demonstrate a definitive reduction in complications or improvement in outcomes with stereotactic navigation.
+These conclusions may reflect the inability to conduct more definitive studies rather than a lack of efficacy.
+Individual primary studies lacked statistical power to identify a meaningful effect of stereotactic navigation in endoscopic sinus surgery.